andreaestandia/1.0_island_rule_GWAS/README.md

 Raw data, intermediate files and final output will be uploaded to Figshare and a link will be made available soon.

+Much of the code developed to do the local PCA was inspired by Claire Merot's work.
+Check her pipeline here: https://github.com/clairemerot/angsd_pipeline

 Feel free to drop me an email (andrea.estandia@biology.ox.ac.uk) if you have any questions.